ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/06-binary-heaps.md

 Since the structure satisfies the heap property, the element at index 0, the root of a non-empty heap, always contains the element with the highest priority.

-    datatype MinHeap:
-        ...
-        getMin():
+    getMin(heap):
-            return heap.get(0)
+        return heap.arr[0]

 Note that the above definition does not account for the case where the heap is empty.
-Attempting to retrieve the first element of an empty dynamic array would fail, and therefore this method would fail as well.
+Attempting to retrieve the first element of an empty dynamic array would fail, and therefore this operation would fail as well.
 For the sake of brevity, we omit such sanity checks here and in the remainder of the chapter.

 ### Inserting into a heap